sceckert/presentations/slides/IntroDH-F22-wk4-tues.md

+## Counting: Who & What Counts (and for Whom)?

 ## Agenda

 - Housekeeping
 - "What Gets Counted Counts"
-- End of class: review opening and creating Jupyter Notebooks
+- End of class:
+	- review opening and creating Jupyter Notebooks
+	- Go over expectations for "Data Biography"

 ## "What Gets Counted Counts"